wp-plugins/grid-gallery-with-custom-links/readme.txt

 **Grid Gallery with Custom Links** displays gallery images in a grid.

-Overview
+With the Grid Gallery, you can easily add elegant navigation option to any theme.

 * Grid Gallery is completely customizable.
 * It's compatible with all browsers and mobile devices.
 * You can insert the gallery shortcode into any page or post you want.
 * You can add custom links and captions to each of the images.

-With the Grid Gallery, you can easily add elegant navigation option to any theme.

 If you have a WordPress gallery of images and need to link them to other pages, this plugin is for you!